Rosé APT Phenomenon: From Drinking Games to the Grammys

 • Grammys: 3x Nominee (Record of the Year, Song of the Year, Best Pop Duo/Group Performance).

-As the song took over TikTok with viral TikTok dance trends, it earned a hilarious reputation online.
-Fans on Reddit and X labeled “APT.” as a “forbidden song for exam takers.”
-The lethal addictiveness of the “apateu” chant led many to joke that the song caused “brain rot.”
-It became impossible to focus on anything else once that beat started.
+As the song totally took over TikTok with viral dance trends, it earned a hilarious reputation online.
+Fans on Reddit and X even started calling “APT.” a forbidden song for exam takers.
+The chant is so lethal and addictive that people joked it was giving them actual “brain rot.”
+The second that the beat drops, it’s completely impossible to focus on anything else.

 Fans commenting "brainrot" and "APT." lyrics on a social media post for Rosé and Bruno Mars' viral song.